- Am I a mature student?

 back to top>

 - What can ACMAPS do for me?
-Our advisers are glad to speak with you at any step in the admissions process or at any time during your degree at York.
 Whether you have a question about how to navigate York’s resources, need advice about the university, or have a project related to mature student achievement, ACMAPS would love to hear from you.
 ACMAPS holds regular events, discussions, and workshops for mature students.
 We encourage all mature students to get involved and to work together to build a community of mature students at York.Some reasons to visit us at ACMAPS

 - You are applying to York and want to know more about the university, discuss whether university studies are right for you, or get some feedback on your personal letter.

 - You are a new student at York, and wish to participate in our Mature Student Orientation program held at the beginning of each fall term.

 - You are getting settled in at York, and want to participate in special events or sessions aimed at mature and part-time students.
 ACMAPS organizes groups, presentations, and discussions where you can meet other mature students, and learn about topics of concern to you and your peers.